What is Origin Green?

 How are members of Origin Green independently verified and accredited?

 Independent verification is an integral element of the Origin Green programme.
-The plans created by food and drink manufacturers, retailers, and foodservice operators are independently verified and assessed by SGS, a leading inspection, testing, verification and certification body.
+The plans created by food and drink manufacturers, retailers and foodservice operators are independently verified and assessed by Mabbett, a leading inspection, testing, verification and certification body.

 Farms and primary producers are members of Origin Green through Bord Bia’s Sustainability and Quality Assurance Schemes.
 Each farm is audited by an independent auditor every 18 months and is assessed for compliance against the criteria outlined within the respective standards.